Natural reserve of happiness !

 The Marais Poitevin Park is labelled Regional Nature Park, label awarded because of its remarkable natural heritage.

-It is also the seventh major natural site of France.
+It is also the seventh major natural site in France.

 Shaped both by men and the centuries, the Marais Poitevin is a peaceful place evoking calm and contemplation.
 It now offers two faces marked by a varied mosaic of colours and landscapes : the dried marsh and the wet marsh.